 Montague Guy Pethick

 Montague or ‘Montie’ as he was known was born in 1898 to Richard and Amy Pethick at Egloskerry.
-He enlisted at Salisbury with the Devonshire Regiment (Regimental No. 290785) as a Private with the 9th service Battalion.
+He enlisted at Salisbury where he was in business, with the Devon Cyclists Corps.
+From Salisbury he was sent to Horlesley in Suffolk, for training and remained there until he was drafted to France in August, 1917, where he joined the Devonshire Regiment (Regimental No. 290785) as a Private with the 9th service Battalion.
 He was killed in action on October 26th, 1917 whilst fighting in France.
-The family had moved to Milton Abbott.
+His body was never identified but his name is commemorated on the Tyne Cot Cemetery, West-Vlaanderen, Belgium, Panel 38 to 40, and also on the Milton Abbot War Memorial.
+At the time of his death the family had moved to Milton Abbott.

 Edwin was born in 1885 to William and Mary (nee Frise) Reddicliffe at Stowford.
 His father was a Manganese Miner.
 Mary, his mother died in 1887 when Edwin was just a little over two years old.
 He was serving with the Worcestershire Regiment (Regimental No. 202280) 1st/7th Battalion when he died of wounds presumably sustained in battle on November 18th 1917.
 He was interred at the Netley Military Cemetery, Hampshire.